pytest-dev/pytest-variables/README.rst

 .. code-block:: bash

-  $ py.test --variables foo.json --variables bar.json
+  $ pytest --variables foo.json --variables bar.json

 If multiple files are specified then they will be applied in the order they appear on the command line.
 When duplicates are encountered, the last